-Name Data Type Description BinderColor? colorant Color of the ring binder.
+Name Data Type Description BinderColor? color Color of the ring binder.
+BinderMaterial?
+NMTOKEN The following describe RingBinding binder materials used.
+Values include: Cardboard- cardboard with no covering.
+ClothCovered- cardboard with cloth covering.
+PVCsolid PVC.
+PVCCovered- cardboard with PVC covering.
 BinderName ? string The name of the binder manufacturer and the name of the specific item.
-RingDiameter? double The diameter of the ring determines the diameter of the sheet's holes.
+RingDiameter? double Diameter of the rings in pt.
 RingMechanic? boolean If true, a hand lever is available for opening.
-Default = false RingSystem? enumeration The following ring binding systems are used: 2Hole - in Europe 3Hole - in North America 4Hole - in Europe SpineColor? colorant Color of the binders spine.
-SpineWidth? double The spine width is determined by the final height of the block of sheets to be bound.
+Default = false RingShape?
+NMTOKEN The following RingBinding shapes are used: Round: the default.
+Oval D-shape SlantD RingSystem? enumeration The following ring binding systems are used: